hailiangwangutd/udacity-fullstack-movie-trailers/README.md

 ### About

 Udacity Full Stack Web Development project: Movie Trailer Website.
-This project provides a server-side script to generate a website of movie trailers from a CSV data file.
+This project provides a server-side script to generate a website of movie trailers from data.csv.

 ### Quick Start